zeus-ctrl/git-bats-demo/README.md

 Once that's all done you can clone the project:

 * If necessary, go back to the "home" page for your fork of the repo on Github.
-* Get the clone link by clicking the green "Clone or download" button, and then copying the URL in the little popup window.
+* Get the clone link by clicking the "Code" button/dropdown menu (next to the green "Use this template" button), and then copying the URL in the little popup window.
-* In your terminal type `git clone <url>`, where `<url>` is the URL that you copied from Github.
+* In your terminal type `git clone --submodules <url>`, where `<url>` is the URL that you copied from Github.

+:information_source: You usually don't need the `--submodules` flag to `git clone`.
+Bats, however, uses submodules to load additional libraries, like `bats-file` which provides assertions about files.
+Our use of Bats here include dependence on three Bats libraries as `git` sub-modules, and including the `--submodules` flag ensures that those Bats dependencies will be properly included and your tests should run.

 This should clone a working copy of your fork of the repo onto your computer.
 You should probably confirm that you got the directories and files on your